 - The dimensionality of the data must be sufficiently low.
 If the data is of high dimensionality, such as time series data, it becomes quite hard to give the same privacy guarantee as with low dimensional data.
 For types of data such as transaction or location data, it can be possible to identify an individual uniquely by stringing together multiple data points.
 Also, as the dimensionality of data increases often the data points are very sparsely distributed.
 This makes it difficult to group records without heavily distorting the data to achieve k-anonymity.
 By combining this approach with data minimisation and only releasing the columns people really need, the dimensionality can be reduced to manageable levels (at a cost of making different releases for different purposes).

 K-anonymisation is still a powerful tool when applied appropriately and with the right safeguards in place, such as access control and contractual safeguards.
 It forms an important part of the arsenal of privacy enhancing technologies, alongside alternative techniques such as differentially private algorithms.
 As big data becomes the norm rather than the exception, we see increasing dimensionality of data, as well as more and more public datasets that can be used to aid re-identification efforts.

-With Privitar Publisher, it is now easier to use powerful privacy preserving techniques such as k-anonymisation.
-These tools help you know what privacy guarantees you have in place and to apply consistent privacy protections across datasets, while solving the challenge of maximising utility.
+With Privitar, it is now easier to use powerful privacy preserving techniques such as k-anonymisation.
+These de-identification tools help you know what privacy guarantees you have in place and to apply consistent privacy protections across datasets, while solving the challenge of maximising utility.